raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 ## Meet Ember.inject.service and Ember.inject.controller

 What's great about Ember is how it embraces paving cow paths.
 Pretty much every non trivial Ember application is doing some combination of the above.
-In my own app I have lots of `needs` (pun intended) and several initalizers injecting services.
+In my own app I have lots of `needs` (pun intended) and several initializers injecting services.
 These patterns are tried, trued, and we know where all the cow shit is.
 So lets smooth them over using some new APIs.
 The controller part of our first example becomes:

 {% highlight javascript %}
 // controllers/posts/view.js